kissmygritts/git-workshop-notes/git add.md

 ## Removing a file
 Sometimes you need to remove a file from your repo.

 `git rm` will remove files.
 This is essentially the same as running the `rm` command.
 It permanently deletes it from you directory.
-The `---cached` option will only remove it from your
+The `---cached` option will only remove it from your repo not from your directory.

 ```bash
 git rm